-This group, hosted by BZA therapist Gerry Wetzel, aims to resolve insomnia holistically, using a combination of behavioral interventions like sleep restriction and stimulus control and education about good sleep habits.
-Clients 18 and over are invited to attend this group, which will meet every other week on Monday evenings.
-Exact start date and time TBD.
+This new and exciting group, hosted by BZA therapist Gerry Wetzel, aims to resolve insomnia holistically, using a combination of behavioral interventions like sleep restriction and stimulus control and education about good sleep habits.
+Clients 18 and over are invited to attend this group, which will meet every other week on Saturdays.
 Contact BZA via phone or email to be put on the list.

 Family Support for Aging Adults Group

 Life is about balance.
 It is difficult to remember that when you are the anchor for your aging parents and your growing children.
 If you are caring for your kids and parents and hold the responsibilities for their functioning and wellbeing, then chances are there is little time to care for yourself.
 We can help to support your needs and teach you ways to integrate taking care of your awesome responsibilities and taking care of your awesome self.